Eric-O-Chz/payment-demo/README.md

 ...removed for brevity; find Next.js docs at [nextjs.org](https://nextjs.org/)

-Deleted for fontend next.js app for fan.should create next.js app and copy it.folder structure should be like this. backend is the same.but most of them are written as references.
+Deleted for fontend next.js app just for fun.should create next.js app and copy it.folder structure should be like this. backend is the same.but most of them are written as references.